 In accordance with policy and existing Federal law, Western's post-2017 power allocation effort comprises a series of proposals introduced to the public through public information forums and public comment forums.
-Western makes policy decisions only after all interested parties have been provided ample opportunity to be engaged in the process and public input has been carefully considered to develop new Hoover Dam allocations that are in the public's best interest and provide the most widespread use of this Federal resource.
+Western makes policy decisions only after all interested parties have been provided ample opportunity to be engaged in the process and public input has been carefully considered to develop new Hoover Dam allocations that are in the public's best interest and provide widespread use of this Federal resource.

-Western's public process to allocate Hoover Dam electricity was initiated on November 20, 2009, in a Federal Register notice that proposes several key aspects of the allocating effort.
-Among other things, this Federal Register notice proposes the application of Western's Energy Planning and Management Program, extends a major percentage of the marketable resource to existing contractors, reserves an approximate 5% resource pool to be allocated to new contractors, and provides for 30-year contract terms.
+Western's public process to allocate Hoover Dam electricity was initiated on November 20, 2009, in a Federal Register notice that proposed several key aspects of the allocating effort.
+Among other things, this Federal Register notice proposed the application of Western's Power Marketing Initiative (PMI) developed under the Energy Planning and Management Program (EPAMP), the extension of a major percentage of the marketable resource to existing contractors, reservation of an approximate 5% resource pool to be allocated to eligible contractors, and provision of 30-year contract terms.
 Western conducted three public information forums from December 1-3, 2009.
 These public information forums were well attended by current customers and interested parties and engaged the attendees through question and answer sessions.
 Public comment forums were held from January 19-21, 2010.
-Interested parties were provided an opportunity to submit comments related to Western's proposals contained in the November Federal Register notice.
-The comment period ended on January 29, 2010.
-Western is in the process of reviewing the submissions.
-Depending on the public input received, Western projects that some initial decisions will be made or additional public sessions will be scheduled for this summer.
-In the event that a resource pool is established, Western will conduct a public process to determine what marketing criteria would be applicable to the disposition of the resource pool.
-Western projects that final allocations will be determined and contracts executed by the spring of 2013, giving other entities time to plan prior to the expiration of the contracts in 2017.
+Interested parties were provided an opportunity to submit comments related to Western's proposals contained in the November 20, 2009 Federal Register notice.
+In an April 16, 2010 Federal Register notice, Western extended the comment period from January 29, 2010, to September 30, 2010.
+This extension provided interested parties additional time to submit comments and allowed Western to consult with Tribes to inform them of the remarketing process.